Score-based Diffusion Models in Function Space: Smoothing Operators

 On the contrary, when \(C_2^{1/2}(H)\) is sufficiently large enough to include all samples from the data distribution, the proposed method learns the data distribution.
 Moreover, the model successfully generates samples in higher dimensions, as the model distribution is a measure in a function-valued space.

 If samples are not in \(C_2^{1/2}(H)\), the model fails to learn the data distribution as in Figure~\ref{fig:smoothing} (c).
-As we discussed in Section \ref{subsec:smoothing_operators}, however, one can apply a smoothing operator $A$ so that \(A(H) \subseteq C_2^{1/2}(H)\).
+As we discussed in \secref{subsec:smoothing_operators}, however, one can apply a smoothing operator $A$ so that \(A(H) \subseteq C_2^{1/2}(H)\).
 This results in losing some information about the data, depending on the choice of the smoothing operator.
 Here, high-frequency noises are cut out as we use a Gaussian blur.

 The results demonstrate that the proposed method will learn the distributions in function space; thus, it is\ discretization invariant.
 Moreover, the result further implies that the choice of noise process and smoothing operator will determine which perspectives of data distributions the models will learn.
 Furthermore, the experiment led to several open questions for choosing noising processes most suitable for applications.